About the Founders of Spindrift

 Albert Einstein probably read but certainly heard Mrs. Eddy's "'Scientific Statement of Being” that contrasts matter and Spirit when he attended a Sunday church service.
 It is well established that he attended services repeatedly.
 For example, I have a friend who went to my high school.
 When he was nine years old, he and his mother were in Fifth Church in New York City for a Sunday morning service.
 They were sitting in a side-aisle and Dr. Einstein was sitting a couple of rows behind them.
 (Other references are found here.)

 Co-founder of Spindrift, Bruce Klingbeil, said essentially, "I drew my inspiration to pursue the scientific research of consciousness from the religion and science connections established in Christian Science."

 Scientists often object to mixing anything religious with anything quantifiable.
 Bruce and John felt they found exceptions where a religious point-of-view should add to the quantifiable point-of-view.

-For example, Bruce mentioned evolution.
+For example, Bruce mentioned the theory of evolution.
 In the later 1880s, when Christian preachers were decrying Charles Darwin for deducing that man evolved from lower organisms, Mrs. Eddy supported the discovery.
 She could accept that the material version of man was descended from animal organisms with the stipulation that Darwin portrayed the material nature of man that didn't touch the nature of man as a reflected image of God's nature.
 There is a primate man and a primary man.
 "May not Darwin be right in thinking that apehood preceded mortal manhood?"
 (Ibid., page 543.)
 Darwin described the animal man, not the reflected man: Man as a primary reflection of the divine Mind.
 This divine man is a reflected image that reflects God's nature.
 This man is described in 1st.
 John 3:1-3.
-(Christian Science and its Encounter with American Culture, page 91.)
+(See Christian Science and its Encounter with American Culture, page 91.)